cshnican/names/README.md

 - `Vietnam (US 2010)`: containing the file `vietnamese_american_data.csv`, a subset of Vietnamese-American bynames pulled from the US 2010 Census

 #### Finnish
-- `finnish_data_selected.csv`: Finnish birth records from 1700 to 1917.
+- `finnish_data_selected.csv` (a preprocessed dataset can be made available by request): Finnish birth records from 1700 to 1917.
 This data was made available by Eric Malmi and was built for Malmi et al. (2018) off the HisKi Finnish genealogical data set.
 This data set was gathered and cleaned, as described in Malmi et al. (2018). [link to Malmi et al., (2018)](https://arxiv.org/abs/1802.06055).
 We focused in particular on birth name data and for all names used standardized spellings as in Malmi et al. (2018).
 According to Malmi (private communication), permission was given to Malmi and other researchers to use the HisKi dataset.
 There are other papers that use the HisKi database (e.g. [this](https://read.dukeupress.edu/demography/article/57/3/1171/168022)) or Malmi's database (e.g. [this](https://users.cecs.anu.edu.au/~Peter.Christen/publications/kirielle2019geocoding.pdf)).

 #### Scientist names
-- `downsampled_scinames.csv` (not available): a list of 2550 scientist names from the national academy of 6 countries (we sampled 425 names from each).
+- `downsampled_scinames.csv` (available via request): a list of 2550 scientist names from the national academy of 6 countries (we sampled 425 names from each).
 As indicated below, we sourced American, Chinese, and French scientist names from Wikipedia, which is available for reuse under a CC-BY-SA license.
 The Finnish scientist names are considered by us as public information under the privacy policy of the Finnish Academy of Science and Letters, since members have the rights to prohibit access to their information (see the original statement in Finnish [here](https://acadsci.fi/tiedostot/rekisteriseloste_jasenet.pdf), at "6.
 Säännönmukaiset tietolähteet".), and further correspondence with the academy confirmed this.
 However, we did not find explicit licensing information on the website of the Korean Academic of Sciences or on the website of the Russian Academy of Sciences.
 We emailed both instututions but did not receive a response.
 Because of this, we decided to not make this dataset publicly available.
 However, it can be provided upon request.
     - 425 names from the National Academy of Sciences (USA) [link](https://en.wikipedia.org/wiki/List_of_members_of_the_National_Academy_of_Sciences)
     - 425 names from the Chinese Academy of Sciences [link](https://en.wikipedia.org/wiki/List_of_members_of_the_Chinese_Academy_of_Sciences)
     - 425 names from the French Academy of Sciences [link](https://en.wikipedia.org/wiki/Category:Members_of_the_French_Academy_of_Sciences)